Delors/DJ/Readme.md

 ```

 ## Atomic Operations
-Each atomic operation (e.g., `lower`, `min length`, `related`, `get_no`) performs one well-defined transformation, extraction, filtering operation and most operations provide some level of configurability.
+Each atomic operation (e.g., `lower`, `min length`, `related`, `get_no`) performs one well-defined transformation, extraction or filtering operation and most operations provide some level of configurability.
 In general, an operation that does not apply to a certain entry, swallows the entry and does not pass it on to the next operation.
-This behavior can be modified using the "+" and "*" modifiers.
+This behavior can be modified using the "+" and "*" modifiers as described above.

 ### Built-in Operations
 Additionally, DJ has some built-in directives for special purposes: